emacs-php/php-mode/README.md

 ## Flymake Support

 By customizing the variable `php-executable` you can enable Flymake mode in order to see warnings and errors in real-time as you write code.

+## Better Heredoc Formatting

+The formatting for heredoc strings is better thanks to code borrowed from [pi-php-mode](https://github.com/pivaldi/pi-php-mode) (with permission).
+However, php-mode currently does not visually distinguish between nowdoc strings and heredoc strings.

 ## Search Local Documentation